 Identification is the process of checking if the identity provided for authentication is valid.
 How to perform an identification process will depend on the purpose of authentication.
-For example, in the case of resource access, the authentication function may require the identification to check if the AE or CSE has registered with the local CSE; in the case of AE or CSE registration, the authentication function may require the identificate.
+For example, in the case of resource access, the authentication function may require the identification to check if the AE or CSE has registered with the local CSE; in the case of AE or CSE registration, the authentication function may require the identification to check if the identification to check if the identify provided by an AE or CSE fits a certificate.
 Once passing this checking process, the AE or CSE is identified, and the identified identity will be supplied to authentication process.

 Authentication is the process of validating if the identity supplied in the identification step is associated with a trustworthy credential.
 How to perform an authentication process will depend on using which mutual authentication mechanism.
-For example, in the case of using certificate based authentication mechanism, the authentication function may require the authentication to verify a digital signature; in the case of using symmetric key based authentication mechanism, the authentication function may require the authentication function may require the authentication to verify a Message Integrity Code (MIC).
+For example, in the case of using certificate based authentication mechanism, the authentication function may require the authentication to verify a digital signature; in the case of using symmetric key based authentication mechanism, the authentication function may require the authentication function may require the authentication function may require the authentication to verify a Message Integrity Code (MIC).
 When this validating process has been completed, the AE or CSE is authenticated.